RobertCervoneR/Alien_Light_Cube/README.md

 # Alien_Light_Cube
-Arduino Stack for the Alien Light Cube 3D printed project.
+All files concerned with the 3D printed Alien Light Cube Project, including stls, Arduino scripts, and more as I add on to this.